git-of-aj/sharepoint/last-day.md

 - User profiles are the actual data records
 - The User Profile Service Application would gather Jane’s information from the company’s Active Directory, including her job title ("Marketing Manager") and contact info.
 It may also allow her to manually update things like her interests, skills, and profile photo in SharePoint.
 The User Profile would contain Jane’s personal profile data that can be accessed across SharePoint.
 Other users can see Jane’s profile when they search for her, or when they visit her My Site (personal page), which might show her recent activities, shared documents, and interests.

+##  Active Directory Import (One of the Key Use Cases)
+> If you have a SharePoint environment and an Active Directory containing user accounts for employees, the User Profile Service can import and sync information about those employees (like their name, title, office location, etc.) from AD into SharePoint, creating corresponding user profiles.
+- *Other use cases*:
+1. Managing and storing user profiles within SharePoint.
+2. Enabling personalized experiences, including My Sites, activity feeds, and social features.
+3. Integrating with external data sources and synchronizing user data across systems.
+4. Supporting custom attributes and user profile properties.
+5. Providing auditing, reporting, and security for profile data.